VANDERMEER

 Edible Qualities

-Arugula is a perennial vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Arugula is a perennial vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 The lobed green leaves can be harvested at any time in the season.
 The leaves have a spicy taste with a crisp texture and a distinctive fragrance.

 The leaves are most often used in the following ways: